mlswg/mls-protocol/draft-ietf-mls-protocol.md

                       ciphertext_sample, AEAD.Nn)
 ~~~

-The Additional Authenticated Data (AAD) for the SenderData ciphertext is the
+The Additional Authenticated Data (AAD) for the SenderDataTBE ciphertext is the
 first three fields of PrivateMessage:

 ~~~ tls